brennanbrown/rewild/src/practices/watershed-writing.md

 # Watershed Writing

-Watershed writing adapts the image of a watershedmany small streams flowing into a single riverto trace how seemingly separate ideas converge.
+Watershed writing adapts the image of a watershed—many small streams flowing into a single river—to trace how seemingly separate ideas converge.
 Instead of forcing a linear outline, you allow multiple headwaters of thought to run downhill until they meet.

 ## Access notes